amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 While os.stat provides us with the size (number of bytes as integers) of our files, it can be very hard to tell if you're working with terabytes (`1000000000000`) or 100's of gigabytes (`100000000000`).

-In writing we use commas to help with this problem, but computers don't need or want the help of commas.
-If we want to express the total numbers of bytes as terabytes, we need to ask for that ourselves.
+In writing, we use commas to help with this problem, but computers don't need or want the help of commas.
+If we want to express the total number of bytes as terabytes, we need to ask for that ourselves.

 For example: